rana-sylvatica/OFOF1/Assembly Guide.md

 # How to assemble an OFOF1 (regular version)

+These are the instructions for building your very own OFOF1 controller.
+If you can assemble a LEGO set and can do a bit of basic soldering, this will be very doable.
+It should take about 2 hours for a first time builder to go from kit to finished controller.

 ## Step 1: Tools

 Here is the bare minimum of what you will need: